Find Grad Schools

 5 Yearly Graduations

 The 19th most popular school in the country for other communication and media studies majors who are seeking their master's degree is University of Southern Indiana.
 Roughly 10,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,751 per year, while in-state graduate students, on average, pay $10,447 per year.
+The average in-state tuition for full-time undergraduates is $9,095 per year, while in-state graduate students, on average, pay $10,117 per year.
 During the most recent year for which we have data, 5 people received their master's degree in other communication and media studies from USI.
+About 57% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to other communication and media studies that offer master’s degrees.